rgitrepo/kubernetes-beginner-to-pro/docs/day8/limitranges-and-resourcequotas.md

-### Updated Tutorial: Pods, Resource Quotas, and LimitRanges in Kubernetes
+## Pods, Resource Quotas, and LimitRanges in Kubernetes

 ---